projectdiscovery/subfinder/README.md

 Put these values in the config.json file and you should be good to go.

+> If your $GOPATH is /home/go, make sure to place your config.json file in $GOPATH/bin folder or wherever you have the binary.
+Otherwise, it will not work.

 ## NOTE
 This tool is currently in active development.
 So some features may not work or maybe broken.
 Please do a PR or create an Issue for any features, suggestions or ideas.
 Would love to hear from you guys.